-Whilst the above guidance on school uniform and expectations is not an exhaustive list, it is intended to give sufficient guidance to ensure our students are dressed appropriately for we thank school and parents/carers for supporting us in this.
+Whilst the above guidance on school uniform and our expectations is not an exhaustive list, it is intended to give enough guidance to ensure our students are dressed appropriately for school and we thank our parents/carers for supporting us in this.
 Should you require any further guidance regarding the school uniform and our expectations please do not hesitate to contact us at the school.